GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 > Cloud Monitoring enabled.
 If you are using a non-Google Cloud
 > cluster, you cannot export metrics to Cloud Monitoring.

-By default, the application does not export metrics to Cloud Monitoring.
+By default, the app does not export metrics to Cloud Monitoring.
 To enable this option, change the value to `true`.

 ```shell
 export METRICS_EXPORTER_ENABLED=false